Plan your visit

 - WHO CAN USE THE FAB LAB?

-The Fab Lab is open to anyone 13 years and up, upon presentation of an admission ticket to the Museum or an Ingenuity membership card.
+The Fab Lab is open to anyone 10 years and up, upon presentation of an admission ticket to the Museum or an Ingenuity membership card.
 Young people aged 10 to 12 must be accompanied by an adult to guide them through their project.

 - WHEN IS THE FAB LAB OPEN?